Loading...

 Vertical projection identifies word boundaries

 Modern systems use deep learning models like CRAFT (Character Region Awareness for Text Detection), DBNet (Differentiable Binarization), and PaddleOCR for robust text detection.
-Brisbane-based research shows 15% better performance on handwritten documents when combining traditional projection methods with neural detection.
+Hybrid approaches that combine traditional projection methods with neural detection tend to outperform either technique alone, particularly on handwritten documents.

 Modern OCR uses Vision Transformers (ViT) and CNNs to automatically learn hierarchical features: